apache/derby/maven2/README.txt

  d) 'mvn deploy' or 'mvn clean deploy'
     Deploys the artifacts, including signatures and checksum files, to the Apache Maven 2 repository.
 The files will then be distributed to mirrors.
+Remember that you will need to specify your gpg passphrase here too.

+    For instance:

+        mvn -Dgpg.passphrase="my secret passphrase" deploy

     NOTE: This step has been reported to not work when using username and password authentication.
 Unless you prefer to deploy manually, use a